web3js/animated-octo-hipster/README.md

 	var resources = ['books', 'articles'];

-Refer to sylabus for weekly readings.
-Based on what we discuss in class, everyone's invited to post good reads, articles and resources.
+Refer to [syllabus](http://)for weekly readings.
+Based on what we discuss in class, everyone's invited to [post good reads, articles and resources](http://).

 You DON'T have to read.
 But,